Võ Chí Công

-Võ Chí Công (/vi/; born Võ Toàn /vi/; 7 August 1912 – 8 September 2011) was a Vietnamese Communist revolutionary, and the Chairman of the Council of State of Vietnam (Alternatively: President of Vietnam) between 1987 and 1992.
+Võ Chí Công (/vi/; born Võ Toàn /vi/; 7 August 1912 – 8 September 2011) was a Vietnamese communist revolutionary, and the Chairman of the Council of State of Vietnam (Alternatively: President of Vietnam) between 1987 and 1992.
 He was the Standing Deputy Chairman of the National Front for the Liberation of South Vietnam from 1962 to 1976.

 Early life and political activities

 Võ Chí Công was born Võ Toàn in Quảng Nam, French Indochina, in 1912.
 Võ Chí Công's father was Võ Nghiệm a patriot who later became a communist party member and a secretary, who was condemned as a martyr by the Vietnamese government.
 His mother Nguyễn Thị Thân was later conferred the Vietnamese title as Vietnamese heroic mother.
-Công was educated in patriotic spirit and influenced by many land magnates such as Hoàng Diệu, Trần Quý Cáp, Phan Châu Trinh, and Huỳnh Thúc Kháng.
-He first became politically active in 1930, when he joined with Phan Bội Châu and Phan Chu Trinh, two early Vietnamese nationalists who opposed the French colonial regime.
-He joined the Communist Party of Vietnam led by Hồ Chí Minh in 1935, and fought with the Vietnamese resistance against the Vichy French and Japanese empire during World War II.
+He first became politically active in 1930, when he joined with nationalists who opposed the French colonial regime.
+He joined the Indochinese Communist Party led by Hồ Chí Minh in 1935, and fought with the Vietnamese resistance against the Vichy French and Japanese in World War II.